amare1990/Blog-App/README.md

 - [📝 License](#license)

-# 📖Blog App<a name="about-project"></a>
+# 📖Blog App: Controllers<a name="about-project"></a>

-`Model validation` is the third milestone of the `Blog App` intended for Microverse students to exercise on implementing unit tests for each model class created using `RSpec`.
+`Controllers` is the fourth milestone of the `Blog App` intended for Microverse students to exercise on creating controllers, the corresponding route from which the controller decides the controller and the action, and the view files.
+In this exercise, `rails g scaffold` is not used and the controllers, routes and the view files are written from the scratch.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>